Varying the height on your easel

 If your easel or tripod has legs thinner than 1 inch or 250 mm you should consider whether or not it can withstand the weight of a heavy pastel or paint box.
 Some easels like the Italian easel are plenty strong but others might have weaker clamps for adjusting the legs which can give out under load....oh no...not my fragile pastels!!

-Very thin legged easels can also cause the arms to droop or slant downward.
+Very thin-legged easels can also cause the arms to droop or slant downward.
 Shortening the back leg usually works as a fix.
 We do make custom Easel Butlers, often at no additional cost, should you require something shallower than Max.
+This however means that our "skinny Max" might not fit on any future easel or tripod you may acquire sometime down the line.

-Very thin legged easels can also cause the arms to droop or slant downward.
+Very thin-legged easels can also cause the arms to droop or slant downward.
 Shortening the back leg usually works as a fix.
 We do make custom Easel Butlers, often at no additional cost, should you require something shallower than Max.
+This however means that our "skinny Max" might not fit on any future easel or tripod you may acquire sometime down the line.

-However, if you just love the easel you have or perhaps want to be able to use Max on more than one size of easel, then you might consider a couple of different fixes.
+However, if you just love the easel you have or perhaps want to be able to use Max on more than one size of easel, then you might consider this simple fix.